 “Dammit Jen, the one with the whales?”

 “Well since you were a mindless drone and couldn’t complain about it…” Jen let the thought hang as she paused the movie, “But really, do you need anything?
 Water?”

 “Some water would be nice,” Mae nodded along, “And I need to use the bathroom, hop up.”

 Jen swiveled off the couch.
 Mae hurried towards the bathroom and Jen grabbed a glass from above the sink.
 She filled it with water and went back to the couch, setting it on the coffee table before thinking better of it and grabbing a coaster.
 As she waited for Mae to return, her eyes wandered to the book still sitting at the end of the table, Steppenwolf.

 Something in her mind clicked, her eyes went wide.
-She opened the book to look at the sigil Mae had drawn into the front of the book, then at the empty spot where she’d laid the photographs out earlier that day.
+She opened the book to look at the sigil Mae had drawn into the front of the book, its lines and symbols weaving around scattered pictograms on the cover.
+Then she looked at the empty spot where she’d laid the photographs out earlier that day, visualizing the weaving lines and symbols around the central word.
 She looked up as Mae strode back towards the couch, her eyes bright with insight.

 “It’s a sigil, Mae,” she said astonished, “The markings from the Crimson Codex are sigil magic!”